8 Structuring packages and services

 This chapter covers

-• Effectively organizing and structuring packages to avoid import cycles.
+• Effectively organizing and structuring packages to avoid import cycles

-• Protecting against unsafe concurrent use of shared state with mutexes.
+• Protecting against unsafe concurrent use of shared state with mutexes

-• Implementing and testing HTTP servers with the http and httptest packages.
+• Implementing and testing HTTP servers with the http and httptest packages

-• Recording HTTP responses with custom test helpers to streamline testing.
+• Recording HTTP responses with custom test helpers to streamline testing

-This chapter and the next three explain how to structure maintainable packages and avoid import cycles, showcasing a microservice that serves clients over HTTP as a showcase.
+Representational State Transfer (REST) is an API design approach that enables programs to communicate, typically over HTTP, using methods like GET and POST.
+This chapter and the next two chapters explain how to structure maintainable packages and avoid import cycles, showcasing a microservice that serves clients over HTTP with a REST API.
 Our project will touch on many Go philosophies and patterns for writing maintainable code.
+Each chapter focuses on a specific set of packages and patterns to explain each in depth:

 8.1 Organizing and structuring packages